JudiniLabs/mcp-code-graph/README.md

 - `get_usage_dependency_links`: Analyzes and lists functionalities affected by changes to a code entity.

 ## For Public Graphs (No Account Required)
-You can interact with public graphs from [DeepGraph](https://deepgraph.co) without needing a CodeGPT account:
+You can interact with public graphs from [DeepGraph](https://deepgraph.co):

 1. Find any public repository on [deepgraph.co](https://deepgraph.co)
 2. Use the repository reference (e.g., `username/repository-name`)